-I am a Nottingham Research Fellow and Group Leader in the School of Physics and Astronomy at the University of Nottingham.
+I am an Assistant Professor of Physics in the School of Physics and Astronomy at the University of Nottingham.

 We research polymers, nanomaterials, and nanocomposites, for use as energy materials and thermoelectrics.